-Chris Alvarado of Driftwood Guitars is creating a one-of-a-kind tenor ukulele for the 30A Company, handcrafted from ziricote rosewood, spruce and mahogany along with a 30A inspired inlay.
-Updated: March 18, 2019
+Chris Alvarado of Driftwood Guitars created a one-of-a-kind tenor ukulele for the 30A Company, handcrafted from ziricote rosewood, spruce and mahogany along with a 30A inspired inlay.

 “I’ve really always wanted to make an instrument for 30A, to represent the brand of 30A because of everything it does for the area.

 It’s a great partnership because I’m a local artist and musician and 30A continues to be a champion for the community.”

 Alvarado is one of a select few musicians who also doubles as a luthier.
 His company, Driftwood Guitars, is a nod to guitar craftsman of the past while keeping an eye on innovation and advancing the art.
 Making art so that others can make art.

 ‘Luthier’?
 From the French for lute – a luthier is a maker of stringed instruments, and since 2007, Alvarado has honed his craft to become one of the most sought after artisans in the country.